eclipse-tractusx/managed-identity-wallet/README.md

 ## Manual Keycloak Configuration

-Within the development setup the Keycloak is initially prepared with the values in `./dev-assets/docker-environment/keycloak`.
+Within the development setup the Keycloak instance is initially prepared with the values in `./dev-assets/docker-environment/keycloak`.
 The realm could also be manually added and configured at http://localhost:8080 via the "Add realm" button.
 It can be for example named `localkeycloak`.
 Also add an additional client,